 The Sew Powerful Purse Program Details

-Our next priority shipping date is November 1st, 2019 and we’d love to have you make a purse!
+Our priority shipping dates are the last Monday of every month.
+We’d love to have you make a purse!

 Join Us From Anywhere In The World, Start Today!

 Step 1, Download The Purse Pattern & Make Purses

 We’d love your help with our program designed to keep girls in school all month and provide jobs to seamstresses in Lusaka.
 Be sure to read all the details and download the Cross Body Purse pattern to begin making purses.
 It is a printable PDF file so you can begin using the pattern right now.
 Make as few or as many purses as you’d like.
 Take your time and make them as nice as possible.
 We want quality purses!
 To learn more about how these purses create academic achievement in Zambia be sure to watch our videos and learn about the issue of Menstrual Hygiene Management.
 The girls like cute and colorful purses.
 If you need help with the pattern be sure to watch our free sew-along training video.
 If you prefer a beginner level purse pattern, you can download it here.